What's Included

 - Old tile removal.
 Removing existing tiles costs $25–$50/m2 and frequently damages the waterproof membrane underneath, requiring re-waterproofing before new tiles can go on.

 - Substrate condition.
 Uneven walls or floors need levelling before tiling.
-Older properties often have walls that are far from plumb, which the tiler must correct.
+Older properties often have walls that are far from plumb, which the tiler must correct with levelling compound or render.

 A straightforward ensuite retile with basic ceramic tiles, brick bond pattern, and good substrate condition sits toward $2,000.
 A full family bathroom with large-format porcelain, herringbone feature wall, multiple niches, old tile removal, and substrate correction pushes toward $12,000.